Mindfulness Stress Relief: Techniques Guide & Benefits

 Mindfulness Routine Builder

-Choose your available time and activity style to get a tailored mindfulness practice.
+Choose your time and preferred style to build a starting routine.

 60-Second Mindfulness Resets

 Short on time?
-These one-minute resets fit into real life so you can steady your nervous system without a full session.
+These one-minute resets fit into real life and give your attention somewhere concrete to land without requiring a full session.

 • Traffic light check-in: When stopped, feel both feet on the floor and locate three sounds around you.
-Green light = go, mind = calmer.
+When it is time to go, return your attention to driving.

-• Meeting micro-scan: Relax your jaw and forehead, drop your shoulders, and lengthen the exhale for five breaths.
+• Meeting micro-scan: Relax your jaw and shoulders, then notice one natural inhale and exhale before you speak.

-• Snack reset: Take one mindful bite—look, smell, chew slowly, and notice the flavor change.
-Let rushing fall away.
+• Snack reset: Take one mindful bite—look, smell, chew slowly, and notice how the flavor changes before the next bite.

 7-Day Starter Plan